-2.5.1 As a matter of law, information acquired by an actuary in the course of professional work is frequently confidential to the actuary's client or the actuary's firm.
-As such, it should not normally be disclosed unless consent has been obtained from the actuary's client or the actuary's firm, as the case may be.

-2.5.2 There are, however, circumstances in which, despite the normal duty of confidentiality, an actuary might in law be:

-- obliged to disclose confidential information, either by virtue of statutory or judicial authority or by virtue of other guidance by which the client is bound, or - free to disclose confidential information if it is in the public interest to do so or, in some circumstances, if it is for the actuary's own protection.

-An actuary may wish to seek legal advice before invoking this provision.
+- 2.5.1 As a matter of law, information acquired by an actuary in the course of professional work is frequently confidential to the actuary's client or the actuary's firm.
+As such, it should not normally be disclosed unless consent has been obtained from the actuary's client or the actuary's firm, as the case may be. - 2.5.2 There are, however, circumstances in which, despite the normal duty of confidentiality, an actuary might in law be: - obliged to disclose confidential information, either by virtue of statutory or judicial authority or by virtue of other guidance by which the client is bound, or - free to disclose confidential information if it is in the public interest to do so or, in some circumstances, if it is for the actuary's own protection. - An actuary may wish to seek legal advice before invoking this provision.

-3. STANDARDS FOR ADVICE
+3 STANDARDS FOR ADVICE

-- 3.1 An actuary is expected to use best judgment in formulating advice, whilst paying proper regard to any relevant professional guidance or other guidance. - 3.2 Many assignments offered to actuaries require considerable knowledge and experience for proper completion.
+3.1 An actuary is expected to use best judgment in formulating advice, whilst paying proper regard to any relevant professional guidance or other guidance.
+He must keep himself abreast with updated professional guidance and adhere to that.

+Many assignments offered to actuaries require considerable knowledge and experience for proper completion.
 Requisite knowledge includes methodology, relevant legislation and, in respect of work outside India local conditions and any professional code of practice in the country concerned.
 Actuaries must not give advice, unless:

-a) satisfied of personal competence in the relevant matters, or b) acting in co-operation with, or with the guidance of, someone (not necessarily an actuary) with the requisite knowledge and experience.

-- 3.3 Notwithstanding paragraph 3.2, an actuary may provide advice if the circumstances are such that, having regard to all the relevant factors, it would be contrary to the client's interests to decline to do so.
+- a) satisfied of personal competence in the relevant matters, or - b) acting in co-operation with, or with the guidance of, someone (not necessarily an actuary) with the requisite knowledge and experience. - 3.3 Notwithstanding paragraph 3.2, an actuary may provide advice if the circumstances are such that, having regard to all the relevant factors, it would be contrary to the client's interests to decline to do so.
 However, the actuary must make clear to the recipient that, in the absence of the constraining circumstances, the actuary would have recommended referring the matter to someone with the relevant knowledge and experience. - 3.4 An actuary must consider the extent to which it is appropriate to carry out investigations to assess the accuracy and reasonableness of any data being used.
-The advice should normally include an explanation or qualification if the actuary has any reservations about the reliability of the data. - 3.5 Advice should normally include sufficient information and discussion about each relevant factor and about the results of the actuary's investigations to enable the intended recipient of the advice to judge both the appropriateness of the recommendations and the implications of accepting them. - 3.6 An actuary giving advice which is formulated in the interests of a particular client must ensure that the client is aware that the advice is not of broader applicability than intended by the actuary, nor is it necessarily the advice that would be given to another client or to third parties whose objectives and requirements may be different.
+The advice should normally include an explanation or qualification if the actuary has any reservations about the reliability of the data. - 3.5 Advice should normally include sufficient information and discussion about each relevant factor and about the results of the actuary's investigations to enable the intended recipient of the advice to judge both the appropriateness of the recommendations and the implications of accepting them.
+Further, the actuary should, in communicating his professional findings, show clearly that he takes responsibility for them.
+He shall also indicate the extent to which he or other sources are available to provide the client or employer with supplementary information and explanations about scope, data, methods and the findings. - 3.6 An actuary giving advice which is formulated in the interests of a particular client must ensure that the client is aware that the advice is not of broader applicability than intended by the actuary, nor is it necessarily the advice that would be given to another client or to third parties whose objectives and requirements may be different. - 3.7 An actuary shall, in communicating professional findings, identify the client for whom the findings are made and in what capacity the actuary serves.